New COVID-19 variant: More dominant but not as dangerous

 HORRY COUNTY, S.C.
 (WBTW) — The latest COVID-19 variant is driving up cases across the nation, but even though the BA.5 variant is being labeled as the more dominant strain, that doesn’t mean it’s as dangerous.

-According to data from the CDC, the BA.5 variant is currently the most dominant strain of COVID.
+According to data from the Centers for Diseas Control and Prevention, the BA.5 variant is currently the most dominant strain of COVID.

-“It’s the one that’s gotten smart enough to change its protein that will escape immunity,” said Dr. Larissa Check, Resident at Grand Strand Medical Center.
+“It’s the one that’s gotten smart enough to change its protein that will escape immunity,” said Dr. Larissa Check, a resident at Grand Strand Medical Center.

-What was once 12 weeks of immunity is now an estimated four.
-Health officials said your body may produce antibodies that will only protect you from a future infection for 28 days.
+What was once 12 weeks of immunity is now an estimated four, officials said, adding that your body may produce antibodies that will only protect you from a future infection for 28 days.

 “It can change its genetics so much,” Check said.
 “Its goal is to infect people.
 It just means the virus has gotten so good at changing its protein that the re-infectivity rate is now within a lesser timeframe.”

-Which means even those vaccinated could be infected by the BA.5 variant.
-Here in South Carolina, only about 52% of residents received their completed vaccine series.
+That means even those have been vaccinated could be infected by the BA.5 variant.
+In South Carolina, only about 52% of residents received their completed vaccine series.

-However, severity of the new strain is something to note.
-Both Richardson and Check said right now, most cases associated with BA.5 are mild.
+However, the severity of the new strain is something to note.
+Currently, both Richardson and Check said most cases associated with BA.5 are mild.

 “We’re not seeing the level of severe illness with these latter variants than we did early on, especially like with delta and all back in that day, a year and a half ago,” Richardson said.